CVWRSM/wrims/README.build-eclipse.md

 After the WRIMS source has been configured and the installer has been built, you are ready to remote debug WRIMS.

+> [!NOTE]
+> Remote Debugging means the WRIMS GUI application is fully assembled under the wrims-install module and
+> run with "Remote Java Debugging" enabled as a flag in the launch script (e.g. the "remote java process).
+> All the Luna Eclipse plugins and jars are included within the installer \plugins directory and are used to launch the WRIMS GUI application.
+> The developer can then connect their eclipse IDE to the running WRIMS GUI application and debug the code using a Remote Debug session (debugger java process) that is linked to the local java files.
+> <br><br>
+> Local Debugging implies running/debugging the application directly from a single jvm in the Eclipse IDE.
+> A working configuration for local running/debugging has not been established yet.

 ### Launch the WRIMS GUI application with Remote Debug enabled

 The following gradle tasks hava been added to launch the WRIMS application with remote debugging enabled: